coreos/coreos-kubernetes/multi-node/vagrant/README.md

 #### Contributing

 Submit a PR to this repository.
-The source for the [docs is here](../../Documentation/kubernetes-on-vagrant.md)
+The source of this [documentation is here](../../Documentation/kubernetes-on-vagrant.md).